 6. Common edge cutting

-Obviously, cutting with a common edge reduces the length of the cut and significantly increases the efficiency of the process.
+Common edge cutting reduces the length of the cut and significantly improves the efficiency of the process.
 It doesn’t require the parts to be rectangular in shape, as shown in the illustration below.

-Common edge cutting not only saves time in cutting, but also reduces the number of perforations.
+Common edge cutting not only saves time during the cutting process, but also decreases the number of piercings.
+The benefits are evident.

-Common edge cutting needs to rely on intelligent automatic programming software.
+Common edge cutting requires the use of intelligent automatic programming software.